tomas-fryza/esp-micropython/lab2-gpio/README.md

 3. Integrate the keypad code with LEDs to control individual LEDs based on keypad button presses.

-<a name="experiments"></a>

-## (Optional) Experiments on your own

-1. Create a simple, interactive door lock system using a 4x4 keypad, a button, and LEDs.
+4. Create a simple, interactive door lock system using a 4x4 keypad, a button, and LEDs.
 The goal is to simulate a password-protected door:

    * User enters a 4-digit code
    * If an incorrect digit is entered, an "Access Denied" LED blinks.